Surgical Fire Prevention

 - Emergency Procedure Extinguishing a Surgical Fire

 - FDA issues guidance on how to prevent surgical fires

 - Immediate Action Surgical Fire Prevention

-- Prevention and Management of Operating Room Fires Video (ECRI Institute resource for the Anesthesiology Patient Safety Foundation)
+- Prevention and Management of Operating Room Fires Video (ECRI resource for the Anesthesiology Patient Safety Foundation)

 Your Best Defense Against Surgical Fire Occurrence